 "You're fucking kidding me.
 Like a magic gate or something?"

 The smile still hung on Yassin's face.
 "These men have cared for this site for ages.
-We always thought it was just a myth, but when we found them, we knew we had to ally ourselves with them.
+We always thought it was just a myth, but we knew we had to ally ourselves with them when we found them.
 Once they showed us this," he waved his hand toward the wall, "we knew we had to control this area.
-Smuggling drugs for money is a small minded endeavor, but it is not our only plan."
+Smuggling drugs for money is a small-minded endeavor, but it is not our only plan."

 "I only expect you to make the journey and decide for yourself.
-I have never been through the gate but I have sent my men.
-The drugs make it to the destination and so I must assume that whatever this is, it is legitimate.
-Inside, they say is another world or dimension.
-There are other gates like this one that lead to other places in our dimension.
-We found one that led to America so we marked the path from this gate to the American gate.
+I have never been through the gate, but I have sent my men.
+The drugs make it to the destination, so I must assume that it is legitimate, whatever this is.
+Inside, they say, is another world or dimension.
+There are other gates like this one that leads to other places in our dimension.
+We found one that led to America, so we marked the path from this gate to the American gate.
 We send groups in to find other gates," He turned to Adrian and Nina, "We found one that leads to Russia, near Kazan."